elerel/ms3-kiwi-lingo/README.md

 - A collection or library of all the words the user has "liked".
 This could be a nice feature to have so that the user can keep a log of their favourite words or phrases should the website expand.
 - Maori in itself is popular and keen interest among New Zealanders to learn.
 This could be made into its own site but because there are plenty of words and phrases tourists can use that is in Maori, I felt it was a good idea to include it as a category in Kiwi Lingo.
-- The site to become a service platform featuring advertisements from several tourism companies in New Zealand, where the site owners benefit securing business from certain vendors and adding further exposure to thte site.
+- The site to become a service platform featuring advertisements from several tourism companies in New Zealand, where the site owners benefit securing business from certain vendors whilst adding further exposure to the site.

 ### Skeleton